Summer

 Stratton Recreation Area

 The Stratton Recreation Area was made possible through partnership with the Town of Stratton, The community of Stratton and SoVTA.
 The Rec area feature ball fields, volleyball courts, picnic areas and multi-use trails.
-The first two adaptive/family friendly multi-use trails have been built and we are currently working on an act250 amendment for several other trails and improvements for the gathering areas on the property.
-We hope to begin phase two of the project in the summer of 2026.
+The first two adaptive/family friendly multi-use trails have been built and we are currently working on an act250 amendment forĀ several other trails and adaptive improvements for the gathering areas on the property.
+Please click on “Trail description’s and routes” for more information

-The new trails on the property were made possible through a $17,500 RTP grant though VT forest, park and rec and several hundred volunteer hours.
+The new trails on the property were made possible through a $17,500 RTP grant though VT forest, park and rec, a VMBA trail grant for $5,500 and a Naming Grant from Motorex for $2.500 and several hundred volunteer hours.

 Crosstown